ThePhD/ThePhD.github.io/_posts/2021-06-30-Encodings with ztd text.markdown

 - throw failures as errors ([like this one](https://ztdtext.readthedocs.io/en/latest/api/error%20handlers/throw_handler.html));
 - and more!

-I even gave a presentation where I talked about skipping over invalid bytes, when an error is encountered in a Unicode-stream, to get to the next known good byte (timestamped video link in the picture):
+I even gave a presentation where I talked about skipping over invalid bytes, when an error is encountered in a Unicode-stream, to get to the next known good byte (timestamped video link with the picture):

 [!["Find First Normal Sequence" Screenshot of Meeting C++ 2019 Presentation called "Catching ⬆: Unicode for C++ in Greater Detail"](/assets/img/2021/06/meeting%20c++%20presentation.png)](https://youtu.be/FQHofyOgQtM?t=2616)